A piece of equipment

 What Economic Damages are Available in a Texas FELA case?

 The Federal Employers’ Liability Act is a United States federal law that was enacted in 1908.
-The law provides employees of railroads with a remedy for injuries that are suffered as a result of the negligence of their employers.
+The law provides employees of railroads with a remedy for injuries suffered as a result of their employers' negligence.
 The law allows employees to file lawsuits against their employers in order to recover damages for their injuries.

 Economic damages are one type of damages that may be available to employees under FELA.